The Nash-Williams orientation theorem for graphs with countably many ends: Immersions of finite graphs of prescribed connectivity

 \begin{thm}[{C.~Thomassen \cite{thomassen2016orientations}*{Theorem~4}}] Let $k$ be a positive integer, $G=(V,E)$ be a $2k$-edge-connected graph and $A \subseteq V$ be a finite set of vertices such that $V(G) \setminus A$ can be partitioned into finitely many boundary linked sets each with finite boundary.
 Then $G$ contains a strong immersion of a finite Eulerian $k$-edge-connected graph on the vertex set $A$. \end{thm}

 Thomassen's proof proceeds as follows.
-First, he contracts each boundary linked set to a new dummy vertex, resulting in a finite $2k$-edge-connected multigraph $H'$.
+First, he contracts each boundary linked set to a new dummy vertex, resulting in a finite $2k$-edge-connected graph $H'$.
 Then, Thomassen spends half the connectivity to move to a spanning Eulerian $k$-edge-connected subgraph $H$ of $H'$.
 To obtain the final Eulerian immersion on $A$, he successively replaces pairs of edges at dummy vertices by pairwise edge-disjoint paths inside the corresponding boundary linked sets such that $k$-edge-connectivity is preserved for vertices in $A$ throughout.
-For this last step, Thomassen proved a variant of Mader's lifting theorem, for Eulerian graphs, by studying what he called the \emph{bad graph}, which encodes the information of which pairs of edges incident with the dummy vertex are not replaceable by paths as described above.
+For this last step, Thomassen proved a variant of Mader's lifting theorem, for Eulerian graphs, by studying what he called the \emph{bad graph}, sometimes known as the \emph{nonadmissibility graph}, which encodes the information of which pairs of edges incident with the dummy vertex are not replaceable by paths as described above (similar results were already proven by T.~Jordan in \cite[Theorem~3.2]{doi:10.1137/S0895480199364483}).

 To reach our target of optimizing the constants, however, we must make do without the Eulerian condition, which causes a number of technical challenges.
-Here is our eventual result that takes the role of Thomassen's Theorem~\ref{immersion_thomassen}:
+Here is our eventual result that takes the role of Thomassen's Theorem~\ref{immersion_thomassen}. {Write $\lambda_G(x,y)$ for the local edge-connectivity between two vertices $x$ and $y$, i.e. the maximum number of edge-disjoint paths between two vertices $x$ and $y$ in $G$.}

 \begin{thm} Let $k\geq 2$ be an integer and $G$ be a $2k$-edge-connected, locally finite graph, and let $A$ be a set of vertices such that each component of $G-A$ is boundary linked.